by Florian Birkmayer, MD

 The potential benefits of the psychedelic experience of ketamine, which some consider rather unique, have been mostly overlooked, although that is slowly changing.
 Both due to the psychedelic experience and neuronal plasticity effects, I think that ketamine and other psychedelics disrupt the Default Mode Network.
 I have started to suspect more and more that the Default Mode Network, a widespread network of connections and centers in the human brain, is involved in most ongoing/long-standing emotionally distressing and dysfunctional patterns, including depression, anxiety, PTSD/trauma-spectrum, addiction and other dysfunctional unconscious patterns many of which are socially sanctioned, such as consumerism and ideological extremism, both of which are destroying nature and the unifying, mutually humanizing bonds of traditional society.

-Both before and after my sabbatical, I have combined ketamine with essential oils, which in my experience can significantly enhance the healing process that ketamine offers.
+I have combined ketamine with essential oils, which in my experience can significantly enhance the healing process that ketamine offers.
 After briefly discussing how ketamine works, I will discuss a few essential oils that I have recently used with clients receiving ketamine and their benefits.

 Ketamine is a dissociative anesthetic that has shown great promise as a novel treatment for depression (1), PTSD and chronic pain.
 In my practice, I have also seen it provide benefit for OCD (Obsessive Compulsive Disorder) and there is early research to support this (2) and other conditions, that have not responded to more common medications.
 Ketamine has been FDA approved since the 1960s.
 Ketamine is most commonly given intramuscularly or intravenously, both in clinical practice and in studies, although there are other ways to deliver it, such an inhalation devices and lozenges.
 A recent survey of practitioners and review of the literature (3) indicated that ketamine has a low rate of serious side effects and that long-term treatment is reasonably safe.